All Episodes

 Yeah.

-Um it is a special place.
+And it is a special place.

-Which he's he he he screwed with me about that, actually.
+He screwed with me about that, actually.

-No, so so we're he we're just mid-conversation.
+Yeah, no, so we're just mid-conversation.

-And he's like, No, I just ordered a diet coke.
+And he's like, no, I just ordered a Diet Coke.

-That's anyway.
+That's literally.

-It's the diet coke red button and it comes running in.
+It's the Diet Coke red button and it comes running in.

 Then I'll ask you, would you like one?